abhiaug87/testautomation/README.md

 # Running tests

-1. Open a new git bash prompt
+1. Go to project directory and open a new git bash prompt
-2. Go to directory
-3. Compile the code
+2. Compile the code
       tsc
-4. Run the test
+3. Run the test
       npx wdio --specs